ChaoticHackingNetwork/hArch/README.md

-# Harch {Hackers Arch} - A quick(depending on Internet Speed), simplistic Arch box with a small portion of powerful hacking tools, a badass lightweight hacker OS!
+# Harch {Hackers Arch} - A quick(depending on Internet speed), simplistic Arch box with a small portion of powerful hacking tools, a badass lightweight hacker OS!

-Harch is intended for experienced Security Professionals.
+Harch is intended for experienced Security Professionals, preferably those who know Linux...
 The tools at your disposal are powerful in the right hands!
-The lightweight design speeds up install time as well not having unneeded applications taking up precious resources!
-Arch is what some people call "not user friendly" though I disagree, Arch is by far a user friendly OS (If you want to learn WTF is going on).
+The lightweight Arch design speeds up install time as well not having unneeded applications taking up precious resources!
+Arch is what some people call "not user friendly" though I disagree, Arch is by far a user friendly OS (If you want to learn WTF is going on with your system).

 If you wish to communicate with me on any updates or bugs!
-Find me on Discord: https://discord.gg/8FkAV4B
+Find me on Discord: https://discord.gg/8FkAV4B or email me @ bughunt3r88@outlook.com

 Updates 10/27/2020: